AdaCore/langkit/doc/tutorial.rst

     | | | | | | | | Number[1:42-1:43]
     | | | | | | | | | value: 1

-Yey!
+Yay!
 What a pretty AST!
 Here's also a very useful tip for grammar development: it's possible to run ``parse`` on rules that are not the main ones.
 For instance, imagine we want to test only the ``expr`` parsing rule: you just have to use the ``-r`` argument to specify that we want the parser to start